teijatestaaja/kotlin-self-study/README.md

 Welcome to follow how Test Automation Engineer is learning Kotlin programming from the scratch :)

-This Kotlin self-study project started on Valentine's Day 14.2.2020.
-I participated at the [Mimmit Koodaa](https://mimmitkoodaa.ohjelmistoebusiness.fi/) 2020 launch just for fun and there were some amazing and inspiring speakers at the event, who encouraged to learn more on things you know nothing about.
+This Kotlin self-study project started in March 2020.
+While in quarantine, I started learning how to play piano as well as learning programming in Kotlin.
 I have previous coding experience with Python, Java, JavaScript and C++, but I'll start from zero with Kotlin since I don't have any previous experience related to it or Android development.

-So, to follow the project, see my [learning diary to Kotlin](kotlin-learning-diary.md).
+So, to follow the project, see my [learning diary to Kotlin Basics](kotlin-learning-diary.md).

 | Year | Time spent |
 | ---- |-----------:|